All About Tiny Eco Home Life

 At its heart, this website is an eco blog.
 I aim to cover my journey and publish information to help you (and me) to live a more environmentally friendly, ethically minded life.

 Ultimately, if we can take small, positive actions in different areas of our lives over time, this will compound up.
 That’s my belief at least.

-All of these points are exactly why it’s really important for me to try and live in more sustainable, eco-conscious way.
-I want to do my bit to support the environment and local ecosystems.
+These are some of the reasons why I want to support the environment and local ecosystems.
 Green space is invaluable for the health of both you and me, as well as the world – I want there to be more of it!